top of page

 Good news!

-2022.10.26.
-The team had the pleasure to present preliminary results from CentrÉS go-along interviews at the International Conference on Urban Health.
+October 26, 2022: The team presented preliminary results from CentrÉS' go-along interviews at the International Conference on Urban Health.

-2021.12.07.
-Congrats to Aristide for obtaining a 10 000$ training award from the Institut Universitaire de Première Ligne en Santé et Services Sociaux to support his doctoral thesis on greenspace and health!
+December 07, 2021: Congratulations to Aristide, who has been awarded a $10,000 grant from the Institut Universitaire de Première Ligne en Santé et Services Sociaux to support his thesis on green spaces and health!
 More info here.

 About